![]() |

 New York City, New York

-Collection of the High Museum of Art, Atlanta, GA
+High Museum of Art, Atlanta, GA

 |

-Sofa A. and H. Lejambre (active 1865-1907) c.1870 Rosewood Philadelphia, Pennsylvania Collection of the High Museum of Art, Atlanta, GA |
+| Sofa A. & H. Lejambre (active 1865-1907) c.1870 Rosewood Philadelphia, Pennsylvania High Museum of Art, Atlanta, GA |

 Recreation of a Louis XVI Revival parlor from the exhibition 19th-Century America, Metropolitan Museum of Art, 1970.

 Inspired by archeological excavations conducted in Egypt during the 1850s and by an exhibition in New York City of the first major collection of Egyptian artifacts to come to the United States.
 The style is characterized by the use of ancient Egyptian decorative motifs such as sphinxes, lotus flowers, papyrus flowers, Egyptian heads, winged orbs, chevron patterns, and tablet-shaped cartouches as well as forms derived from Egyptian architecture, including pylons, coved cornices, and heavy torus moldings.
 These motifs are grafted onto furniture that is Renaissance Revival in form.
 Rosewood occurs frequently in furniture in this style.
-Incised and gilded or painted decoration is common.
+Incised and gilded decoration is common.

 Pedestal